Motion for the Ocean

 I had an idea that we needed to see a sustainable and equitable blue economy being embedded from the bottom up.

-Working with Emily Cunningham who until recently led the Local Government Association Coastal Special Interest Group, and Nicola Bridge from the Ocean Conservation Trust, together we have created the Ocean Recovery Declaration.
+Working with Emily Cunningham, the Local Government Association Coastal Special Interest Group, and Nicola Bridge from the Ocean Conservation Trust, together we have created a model motion for an Ocean Recovery Declaration.

 The #Motion4TheOcean seeks to: